-[Auto Rotate] ► [On]/ [Off].
+(Set up) Menu ► [Auto Rotate] ► [On]/[Off].

-When the Auto Rotate function is set. to [On] and the LCD monitor is set to the detailed display mode during shooting, ô (normal), ô (right end is down) or (left end is down) will appear in the display.
+When the Auto Rotate function is set to [On] and the LCD monitor is set to the detailed display mode during shooting, â (normal), b (right end is down) or (left end is down) will appear in the display.

 - This function may not operate correctly when the camera is pointed straight up or down.
-Check that the arrow $\hat{\mathbf{a}}$ is pointing in the right direction and if it is not, then set the Auto Rotate function to [Off]. - Even if the Auto Rotate function is set to [On], the orientation of images downloaded to a computer will depend upon the software used to download the images.
+Check that the arrow 6 is pointing in the right direction and if it is not, then set the Auto Rotate function to [Off]. - Even if the Auto Rotate function is set to [On], the orientation of images downloaded to a computer will depend upon the software used to download the images.

-When the camera is held vertically to shoot, the Intelligent Orientation sensor judges the upper end to be "up" and the lower end to be "down".
+- When the camera is held vertically to shoot, the Intelligent Orientation sensor judges the upper end to be "up" and the lower end to be "down".
 It then regulates the optimal white balance, exposure and focus for vertical photography.
-This function operates regardless of the on/off status of the Auto Rotate function.
+This function operates regardless of the on/off status of the Auto Rotate function. - This function can be set separately for the shooting and playback modes. - When this function is set to [On] in shooting mode, the orientation will be recorded for the image shot, and the orientation of the image will automatically be altered during playback according to the orientation of the camera during shooting. - When this function is set to [On] in playback mode, the top and bottom of the image will be correctly displayed in the LCD monitor according to the orientation of the camera during playback.

-Creating an Image Destination (Folder) 🖸 🗖
+Creating an Image Destination (Folder) ☑ ☑ Shooting Mode ☑ 🏠 ☒ SCN ፫ 🔭 P Tv Av M

-Shooting Mode Score Scor